inconshreveable/go-update/README.md

 - Release tooling with proper code signing
 - Update/download metrics

+## API Compatibility Promises
+The master branch of `go-update` is *not* guaranteed to have a stable API over time.
+For any production application, you should vendor your dependency on `go-update` with a tool like git submodules, [gb](http://getgb.io/) or [govendor](https://github.com/kardianos/govendor).

+The `go-update` package makes the following promises about API compatibility:
+1. A list of all API-breaking changes will be documented in this README.
+1. `go-update` will strive for as few API-breaking changes as possible.

-## Breaking API Changes
+## API Breaking Changes
 - Sept 3, 2015: The `Options` struct passed to `Apply` was changed to be passed by value instead of passed by pointer.
+Old API at `28de026`.
+- Aug 9, 2015: 2.0 API.
+Old API at `221d034` or `gopkg.in/inconshreveable/go-update.v0`.

 ## Older API Versions
 Did your build just break because the go-update API changed?
 You have two options:

 1. Update your import to `gopkg.in/inconshreveable/go-update.v0`
-1. Vendor your dependency on it with a tool like [gb](http://getgb.io/) or [govendor](https://github.com/kardianos/govendor)

 ## License
 Apache